The HobbitHouse Ilustrated Glossary of Woodworking terms

 cabinetry --- The craft of making furniture (especially furniture of high quality including, but not limited to, cabinets) utilizing various woodworking skills including joinery.
 See also cabinet maker.

 canted half blind dovetail --- When a drawer front is tilted (canted) backwards a little, as is the case in (for example) dressers that are wider at the bottom than at the top, some care needs to be taken in doing dovetails at the corners of the drawers, if dovetails are the joint of choice for the particular application.
-The problem is that if you make the dovetails based on the slanted edge of the draw side, they will be mechanically MUCH weaker than if you tilt them over a little.
-That makes the whole joint harder to make, but it is significantly different in strength.
-The reason for this is that in the bad version (see good / bad below) the grain runs exactly parallel to the lower surface of the tail/pin joint and presents an easy shear at the upper part of the tail.
-Thus, the side could pull out, leaving behind the sheared off upper portion of each tail.
-In the good version, the upper portion could still shear off but it's not likely because the lower portion exerts pressure that keeps the side from pulling out even if the glue fails.
-Examples of how to do it and how not to do it.
+The problem is that if you make the dovetails based on the slanted edge of the drawer side, they will be easy to make with a standard jig, but they will be mechanically weaker than if you tilt them over a little.
+The reason for this is that in the "easy but weak" version the grain runs close, or even exactly, parallel to the lower surface of where the tail and pin meet, which means that the joinery adds no strength at that point, and the upper part of the tail/pin area presents an easy shear.
+Thus, the side could pull out, leaving behind the sheared off upper portion of each tail, with the lower portions of each tail having simply slid out.
+In the "difficult but strong" version, the upper portion of each tail could still shear off but it's not as likely because the lower portion exerts pressure that keeps the side from pulling out even if the glue fails, plus of course the lower area has joinery strength in addition to the glue.
+Examples:

 carcass --- The case or box of a piece of furniture.
 It is the rough framework and structure of the item into and onto which the cabinetmaker will eventually put a a top, drawers, edging and so forth.
-Often the front of a carcass will be covered by a face frame to hide raw plywood edges.
+Often the front of a carcass will be covered by a face frame to hide raw plywood edges and to give extra support to doors.
 Carcasses include drawers, cabinets, bookcases, and so forth.
 The art of constructing joints for carcassses is called carcass joinery, and this is one of the two main categories of joinery, the other being frame joinery.
 Examples:

 carcass joinery --- There are two fundamental types of joinery, carcass joinery and frame joinery.
 Carcass joinery is the art/science of attaching planes (of either solid wood or plywood) to form boxes.
 This is used for such diverse items as drawers, cabinets, bookcases, etc. Most joint types can be used for both frames and cases, but the types that are associated mostly with cases include dovetail joints, dado joints, rabbet joints, and box joints.
 Also called "case" joinery.